jamesmh/coravel/Docs/Events.md

 ## Creating An Event

-Creating an event is simple:
+Creating an event is simple.

 Create a class that implements the interface `Coravel.Events.Interfaces.IEvent`.
 That's it!